BackupTheBerlios/t312testbed-svn/trunk/GIS_CLIENT_ASM-MULE-GEOSERVER/ASM-Configuration/README.txt

-This the is the set of the one SA and its two SUs that implement the Apache Servicemix endpoints.
+This the is the set of the one Service Assembly (SA) and its two Service Units (SU) that implement the Apache Servicemix endpoints.